Team-2502/Team-2502.github.io/_build/Drive Trains/mecanum.markdown

 category: Drive Trains
 ---

 A mecanum drive train uses mecanum wheels to allow robots to move sideways.
-Mecanum wheels have rollers at a 45 degree angle to the wheel.
+Mecanum wheels have rollers at a 45 degree angle to the wheel, bought [here](https://www.vexrobotics.com/mecanum-wheels.html).
 There are left and right mecanum wheels and both are needed for drive trains or active intakes.
 The left or right determines what direction the rollers move.
 A mecanum drive train has four of these wheels and they are each driven independently.
 If they are not driven independently you might as well do tank drive.

 #### Pros:
 * Mobility